-As a follow-up to my RPM blog last week, here are instructions installing syslog-ng Open Source Edition (syslog-ng OSE) on the Debian / Ubuntu version.
+As a follow-up to my RPM blog, here are instructions installing syslog-ng Open Source Edition (syslog-ng OSE) on the Debian / Ubuntu version.
 If you read my previous blog, skip to the installation part at the end, otherwise: read on.

 The syslog-ng application is part of all major Linux distributions, and you can usually install syslog-ng from the official repositories.
 If you use just the core functionality of syslog-ng, use the package in your distribution repository (apt-get install syslog-ng), and you can stop reading here.
 However, if you want to use the features of newer syslog-ng versions (for example, send log messages to Elasticsearch or Apache Kafka), you have to either compile the syslog-ng from source, or install it from unofficial repositories.
 This post explains you how to do that.